-(ii) Promote room for community organizations and advocacy groups to connect opportunities for groups to share direction on ways that cultural heritage can be protected, sustained and managed within the Town, but also to share successes and challenges in conservation.
+(ii) Promote room for community organizations and advocacy groups to connect

+The Town can promote opportunities for organizations and local advocacy groups to connect for the exchange of ideas on local conservation efforts and actions.
+These are opportunities for groups to share direction on ways that cultural heritage can be protected, sustained and managed within the Town, but also to share successes and challenges in conservation.